jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 **- What information can you get from the HTML QC report after QC steps?** ([after_QC.html](afterQC_QC.html))
   - A table.
 Compare the table with the one in Step 1.
 To see if a large amount of genes/samples has been removed;
   - A heatmap and a PCA biplot.
 All samples will be clustered using the normalized expression values across all the genes as features.
 The aim of this is to check possible mis-labeled samples;
+  - A correlation plot for all sample pairs.
+This helps to check the correlation within group and between groups.
   - A density plot.
 Compare the table with the one in Step 1.
 To see if the low expressed genes have been removed;
-  - A measd plot.
-It shows the relationship between the mean and standard deviation of normalized gene expression values.
-This helps to verify if the mean and the standard deviation are independent after QC steps.

 ----------
 ### *QC for RNA-Seq dataset*